kaiorosa1/100-days-of-code/r1-log.md

 I worked on the Personal Portifolio Webpage on FCC.
 That's pretty much it.
 It's been a lot of HTML and CSS so far. and search and reading.

+### R1D28

+I've worked on the Portifolio page and all the requirements are met.
+I'm now working to make it pretty.
+Added bootstrap to it and I'm having problems with displaying the images properly.